Political Correctness – it’s all around us and you cannot escape its stifling grip.

 “Oh, why are you so weird, boy? / Johnny are you queer boy? / When I make a play / You’re pushing me away / Johnny are you queer?”

 Now we get to the highly controversial tunes…

 This very short song (The Dead Milkmen’s specialty) appeared on their 1985 album Big Lizard in My Backyard.
 I never thought it to be offensive growing up, just a fun little ditty on one of my favorite The Dead Milkmen albums.

-Today the description “retarded” is no longer an acceptable term.
+Today the description “retard” is no longer an acceptable term.
 This song would most definitely be banned and The Dead Milkmen shunned.
 They have a bunch of other tunes that would fall under controversial, but I chose this one.